drshahizan/obsidian-slr/material/session3.md

 #### 1. Charts Plugin
-This plugin, available at [https://github.com/phibr0/obsidian-charts](https://github.com/phibr0/obsidian-charts), enables users to create editable, interactive, and animated charts in Obsidian using Chart.js.
+[Charts plugin](https://github.com/phibr0/obsidian-charts) enables users to create editable, interactive, and animated charts in Obsidian using Chart.js.
 It supports a variety of chart types, including pie, bar, line, radar, and more.
 Users can customize these charts with various options to suit their needs.

 **How to install**
 - Go to **Community Plugins** in your Obsidian Settings and disable Safe Mode